Supernova4422/Light-Show-Toolkit-/README.md

 * Wait: Pause for an amount of seconds
 * Group: Set the current group
 * FunctionName: Run another function
-* FunctionPointer: Not implemented yet
-* SpecificCommand: Not implemented yet
+* SpecificCommand: Passes a string to the light class, for individual interpretation

 ## Available Operations
 Operations can be applied to a command, changing their functionality